aoengin/websocket/README.md

 ## Websocket Client

-Autobahn client implementation is written in Python.
+Websocket client implementation is written in Python.
 The simple example from the original repository of the library is used for implementing a basic client.
 The client is further developed for logging the results and asynchronously running multiple clients to test the scalability of the servers.

 ### Test Results
 | Server Library | Number of Clients | Number of packages received per client (20 secs) |